Mojgan Rastegar

 My research program is focused on DNA methylation and CpG methyl-binding protein 2 (MeCP2) regulatory roles in brain development, stem cell differentiation, and neurodevelopmental disorders.

 The main objective of my research program is to understand how molecular abnormalities at the cellular level lead to compromised brain function in MeCP2-associated childhood neurodevelopmental disorders.
-I am particularly interested on the differential function and regulation of MeCP2 protein variants (isoforms) (E1 and E2).
-In my lab, we have established stem cell differentiation systems, transgenic mice models, primary cultures of embryonic brain cells, in parallel to post-mortem patient brain tissues to investigate the\ underlying disease mechanisms that are involved in neurodevelopment and MeCP2-associated disorders.
-More recently, we have focused on the therapeutic role of metabolic drugs for neurodevelopmental disorders such as Rett Syndrome.
+In my lab, we have established stem cell differentiation systems, transgenic mice models, primary cultures of embryonic brain cells, in parallel to post-mortem patient brain tissues to investigate the underlying disease mechanisms that are involved in neurodevelopment and MeCP2-associated disorders.
+More recently, we have focused on the therapeutic role of metabolic drugs for neurodevelopmental disorders such as Rett Syndrome with pre-clinical studies of commonly used drugs.

 Research Interests